Irish Americans

-Irish Americans (Gael-Mheiriceánaigh, /ga/) are ethnic Irish that live in the United States and are American citizens.
+Irish Americans (Gael-Mheiriceánaigh, /ga/) are Americans who have full or partial Irish ancestry or citizenship.

 Irish immigration to the United States

 From the 17th century to the mid-19th century

 U.S. counties by the percentage of their population self-identifying Scotch-Irish or American ancestry according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
 Counties where Scotch-Irish and American ancestry combined are greater than the United States as a whole are in full orange.

 U.S. states by the percentage of their population self-identifying Irish ancestry according to the U.S. Census Bureau.
 States where Irish ancestry is greater than the United States as a whole are in full green.

 U.S. states where self-identified Irish Americans are overrepresented by the percentage of self-identified Catholics according to the Pew Research Center.
 States where the percentage of Catholics is greater than the United States as a whole are in full red.

 U.S. states where self-identified Irish Americans are over-represented by the percentage of self-identified Protestants (Evangelical or Mainline), according to the Pew Research Center.
 States where the percentage of Protestants is greater than the United States as a whole are in full blue.

-Some of the first Irish people to travel to the New World did so as members of the Spanish garrison in Florida during the 1560s.
-Small numbers of Irish colonists were involved in efforts to establish colonies in the Amazon region, in Newfoundland, and in Virginia between 1604 and the 1630s.
+Some of the first Irish people to travel to the New World did so as members of the Spanish garrison in Florida during the 1500s.
+Irish colonists were involved in efforts to establish colonies in the Amazon region, in Newfoundland, and in Virginia between 1604 and the 1630s.
 According to historian Donald Akenson, there were "few if any" Irish forcibly transported to the Americas during this period.

 Irish immigration to the Americas was the result of a series of complex causes.
 The Tudor conquest and subsequent colonization by English and Scots people during the 16th and 17th centuries had led to widespread social upheaval in Ireland.
 Many Irish people tried to seek a better life elsewhere.

 At the time European colonies were being founded in the Americas, offering destinations for emigration.
 Most Irish immigrants to the Americas traveled as indentured servants, with their passage paid for a wealthier person to whom they owed labor for a period of time.
 Some were merchants and landowners, who served as key players in a variety of different mercantile and colonizing enterprises.

 In the 1620s significant numbers of Irish laborers began traveling to English colonies such as Virginia on the continent, and the Leeward Islands and Barbados in the Caribbean region.

 Half of the Irish immigrants to the United States in its colonial era (1607–1775) came from the Irish province of Ulster and were largely Protestant, while the other half came from the other three provinces (Leinster, Munster, and Connacht).